 The two mammals exhibit different behaviors.
 Weasels are active during both the day and night.
 It is at these times that they will go hunting.
-A stoat is much more active during the night, but in summer may go out during the day.
+A stoat is much more active at night but may go out during the day in summer.

-Weasels tend to hunt during the day, while stoats will hunt during dusk, dawn, or night.
-Stoats may be active during the entire day, but they usually sleep for three to five hours.
+Weasels hunt during the day, while stoats hunt during dusk, dawn, or night.
+Stoats may be active the entire day but usually sleep for three to five hours.

-If you want to know which bat species lives in Maryland, then this article is for you.
+If you want to know which bat species live in Maryland, this article is for you.

 Weasels have a short lifespan compared to stoats.
 Weasels have an average lifespan of three years, while stoats can live up to ten years.
 These times are based on life in the wild.

 Weasels and stoats hunt differently, primarily because of their size.
-The stoat is larger and more likely to prey on larger mammals.
+The stoat is more significant and more likely to prey on larger mammals.

 Weasels are likely to hunt mammals their size or smaller.
 Stoats are also considered to be vermin.
 They kill and eat poultry, eggs, and rabbits when they live close to farms.